aryanbdps9/parallel-mcts-arena-rs/HYBRID_ALLOCATOR_DESIGN.md

 ### ✅ **Simplicity**
 - **Conceptually clear**: "Each workgroup manages its own recycling bin"
-- **Easy to reason about**: Generation numbers make cleanup predictable
+- **Easy to reason about**: Node state and recycling make cleanup predictable
 - **Incremental migration**: Can add features one at a time

 ---